Susannah Martin: Trial and accusation

-Susannah Martin was twice forced to submit to physical examination for evidence of a "witch's tit or physical protuberance which might give milk to a familiar."
-No such deformity was found in Susannah Martin but it was noted that "in the morning her nipples were found to be full as if the milk would come", but by late afternoon "her breasts were slack, as if milk had already been given to someone or something."
-This was an indication that she had been visited by a witch's familiar, and was clear evidence of guilt.
+Susannah Martin was twice forced to submit to physical examination in order to find evidence of a "witch's tit or physical protuberance which might give milk to a familiar."
+No such deformity was found on Susannah Martin, but it was noted that "in the morning her nipples were found to be full as if the milk would come," but by late afternoon, "her breasts were slack, as if milk had already been given to someone or something."
+This was thought to be an indication that she had been visited by a witch's familiar, and was considered clear evidence of guilt.